stclib/STC/README.md

 Performance
 -----------

-All containers have templated intrusive elements.
-The unordered map and set are among the most performance critical containers. **cmap** and **cset** are among the very fastest unordered map implementations available, also compared with highly optimized c++ implementations.

-Compiled with Win-Clang++ v11, Mingw64 g++ 9.20, VC19, Linux-clang v10.
+The chart uses average times from results of four compilers: Win-Clang++ v11, Mingw64 g++ 9.20, VC19, Linux-clang v10.
 CPU: Ryzen 7 2700X CPU @4Ghz.
 The black bars indicates performance variation between various platforms/compilers.

 ![Benchmark](benchmarks/pics/benchmark.png)

-This shows that most of the STC containers performs either equal or better than the c++ std counterparts, which have been optimized for decades.
-E.g., *cmap* with default hash key is almost 3 times faster then *std::unordered_map* on insert and erase, and has orders of magnitude faster iteration and destruction.
-Additionally, *csmap* has notable faster lookups than *std::map*'s typical  red-black tree implementation. *csmap* uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
-But be aware that both *std::map* and *csmap* are more than an  order of magnitude slower than the unordered maps.
+This shows that the STC containers performs either equal or better than the c++ std counterparts (which have been optimized for decades). **cmap** with default hash key is almost 3 times faster than *std::unordered_map* on insert and erase, and has orders of magnitude faster iteration and destruction.
+Additionally, **csmap** is notable faster on lookup than *std::map*'s typical red-black tree implementation. *csmap* uses an AA-tree (Arne Andersson, 1993), which tends to create a flatter structure (more balanced) than red-black trees.
+Be aware of though, both *std::map* and *csmap* are more than an order of magnitude slower than the unordered map implementations (n is 20 times smaller in the benchmarks).

 Highlights
 ----------